BIOGRAPHICAL

 Instructor Leon Kroll’s paintings were also on permanent display at the Metropolitan Museum of Art.
 One day at the Academy looking at Jackson’s work, Kroll asked him what kind of paint he was using.
 Jackson told him.
 “Why?” exclaimed Kroll.
 “How can you expect to paint well if you use poor quality paint?”

-“It is what I can afford, Mr. Kroll,” responded Jackson.
-Kroll marched him down to the Winsor & Newton Co. art supply store in the Academy.
+"It is what I can afford, Mr. Kroll," responded Jackson.
+Kroll marched him down to the Winsor and Newton Co. art supply store in the Academy.
 He pulled down the paints, brushes and canvas that Jackson should use.
 Jackson learned that art that is to last three or four hundred years, has to start with quality materials.
 Kroll saw to it that Jackson was able to work in the store part time and receive all of his supplies gratis.

 The Hurds taught him about good frames.
 Henriette used H. H. Hendenryk for all her frames.
 Peter used D. Matte Co. framers.
 Both frame shops were in New York City.
 Jackson was able to visit both at length.
 Hendenryk, founded in Amsterdam in 1845 and expanded to New York in 1936, had the world’s largest collection of antique frames to study.
 He learned how to frame, how to carve the frames, how to decorate with sgraffito.
 Eventually he maintained a frame shop in Taos to make sure he had a supply of quality frames.